Debanshusam/lfcs/EssentialCommands.md

 * f`ind . -samefile file`

   * Find all files that have same i-node of file

+* find . -type f -links +1

+  * Displays all the file with hard links in a directory

 * f`ind . \! -user owner`